MurasatoNaoya/Covid-19-Twitter-Sentiement-Analysis-Project/README.md

 This Python script is a versatile tool for performing sentiment analysis on a collection of tweets obtained from Twitter.
 It combines the power of several essential libraries and modules to gather, clean, and analyze Twitter data that contain specific keywords, within specified locations.
-The scraped tweets are then analysed using the TextBlob sentiment analysis library, where their polarity scorces and subjectivity scores are then returned.
+The scraped tweets are then analysed using VADER and TextBlob sentiment analysis libraries, where their polarity scorces and subjectivity scores are then returned.

 ## Usage